Riecacc/Riecacc.github.io/_pages/about.md

 # 🔥 News
+- 2024.02:  🎉🎉 One co-authored paper about Deformable Attention Acceleration is accepted by DAC’24 !!!
+Congratulations to Yansong !!!!
+See you in San Francisco !!!
 - *2024.02*: &nbsp;🎉🎉 Our paper about *data compression engine for NN processors* is accepted by IEEE TCAS-II.
 - *2024.01*: &nbsp;🎉🎉 One co-authored paper about *FLN acceleration for large-scale point clouds* is accepted by IEEE TVLSI.
 Congratulations to Dongxu and Zhenyu !!!
 - *2024.01*: &nbsp;🎉🎉 One co-authored paper about *high-resolution image compressor and decompressor* is accepted by ISCAS 2024.
 Congratulations to Siqi !!!